Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Conclusion

 \section{Conclusion}

-Computing extreme eigenpairs of large excitonic Hamiltonians is critical in many Condensed Matter applications and especially for the simulation of optoelectronic properties of complex materials, where the pseudo-hermitian formulations plays an important role in preventing the limiting approximation of the reduction to hermitian form (TDA).
-While recent numerical libraries have improved support for pseudo-hermitian solvers, the efficient calculation of several thousand eigenpairs on modern heterogeneous architectures has remained an open question. \wurw{This work extends ChASE to address this challenge by enabling the scalable computation of up to several thousand eigenpairs of large pseudo-hermitian Hamiltonians}.
-The proposed Rayleigh-Ritz formulation, based on an implicit dual basis, yields a Rayleigh-Quotient that is spectrally equivalent to an hermitian matrix, and preserves quadratic convergence of the Ritz values, similarly to the hermitian case. \wurw{By exploiting the numerical properties of the pseudo-hermitian Hamiltonian, the parallel implementation of the Chebyshev filter minimizes global communication and achieves competitive performance and strong scalability through extensive use of optimized GPU kernels}.
+Computing the smallest eigenvalues of large excitonic Hamiltonians is critical in many Condensed Matter applications and especially for the simulation of optoelectronic properties of complex materials, where the pseudo-hermitian formulations plays an important role in preventing the limiting approximation of the reduction to hermitian form (TDA).
+While recent numerical libraries have improved support for pseudo-hermitian solvers, the efficient calculation of several thousand of the smallest positive eigenpairs on modern heterogeneous architectures has remained an open challenge.
+This work extends ChASE to address this challenge by enabling the scalable computation of up to several thousand eigenpairs of large pseudo-hermitian Hamiltonians.
+The essential filtering step is carried out using $H^2$ in order to fold the spectrum around zero and treat positive and negative eigenpairs symmetrically.
+By exploiting the structural properties of the pseudo-hermitian Hamiltonian, one half of the filtered subspace is directly recovered from the other, and the parallel implementation of the Chebyshev filter minimizes global communication and achieves competitive performance and strong scalability through extensive use of optimized GPU kernels.
+The proposed Rayleigh-Ritz formulation, based on an implicit dual basis, yields a Rayleigh-Quotient that is spectrally equivalent to an hermitian matrix, preserves the characteristic positive-negative spectral symmetry of the Hamiltonian, and achieves quadratic convergence of the Ritz values, similarly to the hermitian case.
 A rigorous numerical analysis is accompanied by a carefully designed set of experiments to demonstrate that ChASE provides an effective and scalable solution for large-scale pseudo-hermitian eigenproblems.
-Future work will focus on improving the Lanczos-based parameter selection for Chebyshev filtering and on automating the choice of the size of external searching subspace size, i.e., $\nex$, via spectral density approximations.